dmolony/WizardryApp/README.md

 Cross-platform utility to examine Wizardry disk images.
 Currently works on the first three scenarios.

 ## Instructions
+Use the File menu to open an existing Wizardry Scenario disk image.
 Select a tab to display the various Wizardry components

 ## Screens
 ### Characters